-- Credentialed: students using this approach may complete all of their degree requirements at Thomas Edison State College, but are in degree programs that require previously earned professional certifications and licenses. - Hybrid: using this approach enables students to complete a wide range of degree programs by taking advantage of courses and other credit-earning opportunities at institutions other than Thomas Edison State College.
+- ► Credentialed: students using this approach may complete all of their degree requirements at Thomas Edison State College, but are in degree programs that require previously earned professional certifications and licenses. - ▶ Hybrid: using this approach enables students to complete a wide range of degree programs by taking advantage of courses and other credit-earning opportunities at regionally accredited institutions other than Thomas Edison State College and then transferring the credits to Thomas Edison State College.
 Students are responsible for tuition and fees incurred at institutions where credits are earned.